 The Company considers whether unrealized losses have resulted from a credit loss or other factors.
-The unrealized losses on the Company's available-for-sale securities as of June 30, 2022 and December 31, 2021 were caused by fluctuations in market value and interest rates as a result of the economic environment and not credit risk.
-As of June 30, 2022 and December 31, 2021, no allowance for credit losses was recorded.
-During the six months ended June 30, 2022, the Company did not recognize any impairment losses related to its short-term investments.
+The unrealized losses on the Company's available-for-sale securities as of September 30, 2022 and December 31, 2021 were caused by fluctuations in market value and interest rates as a result of the economic environment and not credit risk.
+As of September 30, 2022 and December 31, 2021, no allowance for credit losses was recorded.
+During the nine months ended September 30, the Company did not recognize any impairment losses related to its short-term investments.
 It is neither management's intention to sell nor is it more likely than not that the Company will be required to sell these investments prior to recovery of their cost basis or recovery of fair value.
 Unrealized gains and losses are included in accumulated other comprehensive loss.
 The Company excludes accrued interest from both the fair value and the amortized cost basis of the available-for-sale debt securities for the purposes of identifying and measuring an impairment and to not measure an allowance for expected credit losses for accrued interest receivables.
 Accrued interest receivable is written off through net realized investment gains (losses) at the time the issuer of the bond defaults or is expected to default on payment.
-It is the Company's policy to present the accrued interest receivable balance as part of prepaid expenses and other current assets in the balance sheets.
-Accrued interest receivable related to short-term investments was \$0.1 million as of June 30, 2022 and December 31, 2021.
+It is the Company's policy to present the accrued interest receivable related to short-term investments was \$0.1 million as of September 30, 2022 and December 31, 2021.